 Behavioral Lab FAQs

-All students enrolled in Marketing courses that includes the SONA research participation are eligible to earn points towards their class grade through research participation.
+All students enrolled in Marketing courses that include the SONA research participation are eligible to earn points towards their class grade through research participation.

 First, students are required to earn 3 credits (3% of the course grades) via lab participation.
 This is required.
-You can complete up to three 20-min lab sessions.
+You can complete three 20-minute lab sessions (20 min session = 1 credit) or six 10-minute lab sessions (10 min session = 0.5 credit), or a mix of both approaches for the class.
 Your professor will determine what those sessions will translate into in terms of your grade.
 If you are a student in other classes, you will have to check with your professor or syllabus.
 Most (but not all) of the undergraduate level marketing courses do allow for participation in lab research.

-Second, once you meet the minimum requirements (3 credits per course), you may still have opportunities to earn extra 2 research credits via lab participation (please check the syllabus for each Marketing course you are taking).
-That is, you can complete up to two 20-min lab sessions to receive additional bonus credits.
+Second, once you meet the minimum requirements (3 credits per course), you may still have opportunities to earn up to 2 extra credits via lab participation (please check the syllabus for each Marketing course you are taking).
+That is, you can complete two 20-minute lab sessions (20 min session = 1 credit) or four 10-minute lab sessions (10 min session = 0.5 credit), or a mix of both approaches to receive additional bonus credits.
 The credits you will earn this way are considered bonus credits, which means that they will be added to your total grades.
 You can assign the bonus credits to any courses that explicitly mandate research participation.

-Each credit towards your class is 20 minutes.
+Each credit is equivalent to 20 minutes, with half a credit being 10 minutes.
 Thus, it takes 1 hour to earn 3 class credits; how those credits translate into your grade will be determined by your professor.

 Usually in lab studies, you need to complete the entire session to earn your credit.
 However, if you need to leave for an emergency, the researcher on site can help determine if you can receive partial credit.